pfsense/docs/source/vpn/android-vpn-compatibility.rst

 =========================

-VPN connections may easily be established between an Android device and pfSense in multiple ways.
+VPN connections may easily be established between an Android device and pfSense® software in multiple ways.

 This is a *summary* of the following information only.
 Please keep reading for more details!

-Table: pfSense 2.2+
+Table: pfSense software version 2.2+

 +----------------------------+------------+------------+-----------+-------------+------------------------------+--------------+----------------------+-----------------+-----------------+
 | Android Version            | Protocol   |            |           |             |                              |              |                      |                 |                 |